UrbanAnalyst/dodgr/cran-comments.md

 # CRAN notes for dodgr_0.1.1 submission

-We are currently unable to provide a reference in the package Description, but hope to have a published manuscript soon, and will update asap thereafter.
+The manuscript accompanying this package has been accepted for publication, but has yet to be published and thus still awaits a DOI.
+The next submission will definitely include a reference in the package Description.

 ## Notes